Accounts Payable Days Formula

 The formula can be modified to exclude cash payments to suppliers, since the numerator should include only purchases on credit from suppliers.
 However, the amount of up-front cash payments to suppliers is normally so small that this modification is not necessary.

-Example: The controller of ABC Company wants to determine the company's accounts payable days for the past year.
+As an example, the controller of ABC Company wants to determine the company's accounts payable days for the past year.
 In the beginning of this period, the beginning accounts payable balance was $800,000, and the ending balance was $884,000.
 Purchases for the last 12 months were $7,500,000.
 Based on this information, the controller calculates the accounts payable turnover as:

 ($800,000 Beginning payables + $884,000 Ending payables) / 2